On a long range segregation model: Classification of singular points and Lipschitz regularity in dimension 2

 \begin{defn} A point $x\in\partial S_i$ is a {\em singular} point if it realizes the distance from $C_i$ to at least two points in $\partial C_i$.
 We say that $x\in\partial S_i$ is a {\em regular} point if it is not singular. \end{defn}

 Geometrically, we can describe regular and singular points as follows.
 Let $x\in \partial S_i$ be a singular point and $y_1,y_2\in\partial C_i$ points where $x$ realizes the distance from $C_i$.
 Then the balls $\B_1(y_1)$ and $\B_1(y_2)$ are tangent to $\partial S_i$ at $x$.
-Consider the convex cone determined by the two tangent lines to the two tangent $\rho$-balls which does not intersect the two $\rho$-balls.
-The intersection of all cones generated by all $\rho$-balls of radius 1 tangent at $x$ defines a convex asymptotic cone centered at $x$, see Figure \ref{fig:cone}.
-If $x \in \partial S_i $ is a regular point the cone at $x\in\partial S_i$ is an half-plane, because there is only one point $y\in\partial C_i$ where $x$ realizes the distance from $ C_i$.
+Consider the convex cone determined by the two tangent lines to the two tangent $\rho$-balls $\B_1(y_1)$ and $\B_1(y_2),$ which does not intersect the two $\rho$-balls.
+The intersection of all cones generated by all $\rho$-balls of radius 1, tangent at $x$ and with center in $C_i$ defines a convex asymptotic cone centered at $x$, see Figure \ref{fig:cone}.
+If $x \in \partial S_i $ is a regular point, then there is only one point $y\in\partial C_i$ where $x$ realizes the distance from $ C_i$.
+In this case, the two tangent balls coincide and therefore, by definition the asymptotic cone at $x\in\partial S_i$ is an half-plane.
+We will show that at regular points $\partial S_i$ is the graph of a differentiable function.
 If $\theta\in[0,\pi]$ is the opening of the cone at $x$, we say that $S_i$ has an angle $\theta$ at $x$.
 Regular points correspond to $\theta=\pi$.
 When $\theta=0$ the tangent cone is actually a semi-line and $S_i$ has a cusp at $x$.
 We will show, later on in this section, that, assuming additional hypothesis on the boundary data and the domain $\Om$, the case $\theta=0$ never occurs and therefore the free boundaries are Lipschitz curves of the plane.